bekoeppel/flexjson/flexjson2/README.txt

  # Perform
    mvn release:perform -Dgpg.passphrase=thephrase[or enter it interactively]

+== OSS Sonatype Staging ==

+ # Close staging

+ Once the project has been built and uploaded with maven you'll need to login to https://oss.sonatype.org.

+ Click "Staging Repositories" on the left.

+ You will see flexjson in the the Repository list.
+Highlight it and visually verify that everything looks correct by expanding the treeview that pops up at the bottom of the screen.

+ Once you are confident click the checkbox next to the flexjson repository and click the "Close" button located above the repository list.

+ Fill in a comment like "closing staging" and click okay.
+This will close the staging phase and you will then move on to the release phase.

+ # Release

+ In order to finally release flexjson you simply need to click the checkbox next to flexjson and then clck the "Release" button located above the repository list.

+ Voila!
+FlexJSON will be released to the central maven repository after a short while.

 == Build Downloadable Distributions ==

 After completing the release to the maven repository it is time to build the downloadable